-NOTE FOR ALL VETERAN STUDENTS: If you need to withdraw, please contact the Financial Aid Coordinator first in an effort to let you know the possible financial ramifications of an early withdrawal.
-You will be held responsible for any account balance remaining on your EOCTC account, and beneficiaries could be in debt to the VA for funds returned by the school due to early withdrawal or dismissal.
+NOTE FOR VETERAN STUDENTS: If you need to withdraw, please contact the Financial Aid Coordinator first in an effort to let you know the possible financial ramifications of an early withdrawal.
+You will be held responsible for any account balance remaining on your EOCTC account, and beneficiaries could be in debt to the VA for funds received by the student, such as book stipends, housing, etc. due to early withdrawal or dismissal.
+Beneficiaries could also be in debt to the school for any tuition and fees returned by the school to the VA due to early withdrawal or dismissal.